Garmelon/PFERD/CONFIG.md

 - `link_regex`: A regex that is matched against the `href` part of links.
 If it matches, the given link is downloaded as a file.
 This is used to extract files from KIT-IPD pages.
 (Default: `^.*?[^/]+\.(pdf|zip|c|cpp|java)$`)
+- `auth`: Name of auth section to use for basic authentication.
+(Optional)

 ### The `ilias-web` crawler